Villagerjj/raylib4Nintendo64/README.md

  - @raysan5 for his amazing work with raylib and raylib has an incredible community developing in the open way!!!!
  - all people involved in libdragon and homebrew tools and libraries for Nintendo 64.
+ - @Villagerjj for somewhat cool looking 3D demo

   License
 ===========================

 raylib is licensed under an unmodified zlib/libpng license, which is an OSI-certified, BSD-like license that allows static linking with closed source software.
 Check [LICENSE](LICENSE) for further details.

+assets in the 3D model demo are CC0, all created by Villagerjj